romanrabodzei/Github-Certification-Preparation/GitHub Administration.md

 </details>

 ---
-You decide to utilize a GitHub feature that visualizes a repository's ecosystem of packages.
+Q: You decide to utilize a GitHub feature that visualizes a repository's ecosystem of packages.
 What is this feature called that displays both the dependencies of the project and the projects dependent upon it?
 <details><summary>Show the answer</summary><p>

 - **GitHub dependency graph**